Mathematical theory of deep learning: Preface

 The book is intended for students and researchers in mathematics and related areas.
 While we believe that every diligent researcher or student will be able to work through this manuscript, it should be emphasized that a familiarity with analysis, linear algebra, probability theory, and basic functional analysis is recommended for an optimal reading experience.
 To assist readers, a review of key concepts in probability theory and functional analysis is provided in the appendix.

 The material is structured around the three main pillars of deep learning theory: Approximation theory, Optimization theory, and Statistical Learning theory.
 This structure, which corresponds to the three error terms typically occuring in the theoretical analysis of deep learning models, is inspired by other recent texts on the topic following the same outline \cite{doi:10.1073/pnas.1907369117,telgarskynotes,jentzen2023mathematical}.
 More specifically, Chapter \ref{chap:intro} provides an overview and introduces key questions for understand deep learning.
-Chapters \ref{chap:FFNNs} - \ref{chap:Interpolation} explore results in approximation theory, Chapters \ref{chap:training} - \ref{chap:shape} discuss optimization theory for deep learning, and the remaining Chapters \ref{chap:VC} - \ref{chap:adversarial} address the statistical aspects of deep learning.
+Chapters \ref{chap:FFNNs} - \ref{chap:Interpolation} explore results in approximation theory, Chapters \ref{chap:training} - \ref{chap:shape} discuss optimization theory for deep learning, and Chapters \ref{chap:VC} - \ref{chap:adversarial} address the statistical aspects of deep learning.
+In the final Chapter \ref{chap:ModArchitectures}, we discuss various modifications to the computational architectures of the previous chapters, which are relevant in practice.

 This book is the result of a series of lectures given by the authors.
 Parts of the material were presented by P.P.\ in a lecture titled ``Neural Network Theory'' at the University of Vienna, and by J.Z.\ in a lecture titled ``Theory of Deep Learning'' at Heidelberg University.
 The lecture notes of these courses formed the basis of this book.
 We are grateful to the many colleagues and students who contributed to this book through insightful discussions and valuable suggestions.
 We would like to offer special thanks to the following individuals: